How To Match Your Hair Color To Your Skin Tone

 Choosing the right color for your hair can be a bit of a challenge.

 One of the factors you have to consider is how it will go with your natural skin tones.
 You want a hair shade that compliments your natural complexion, not puts it in the worst possible light.

-For example, lots of ladies want to go blonde, but unfortunately, it doesn't suit all skin complexions.
+For example, lots of ladies want to go blonde, but unfortunately, blonde doesn't suit all skin complexions.
 And many assume that to match your hair color with your skin tone, you select a hair tint that's the opposite of your skin tone.

-It all sounds a bit tricky but it doesn't need to be.
+It all sounds a bit tricky, but it doesn't need to be.
 Follow our comprehensive guide to matching your hair color with your skin tone, and select your next shade in a breeze.

-Work out your skin's undertone
+Work out your skin's undertone.

 Match your hair shade to your skin tones

 Read on to find out more.
 And check out our inspiration for this article, BoldBarber.com for hair-related tips.
 On everything from best thinning shears to how to prevent split ends.